 It may be that Stalin originally planned to participate and gave himself some time to develop an opinion, or that his contribution was triggered by one of the articles of the previous week, which was devoted almost entirely to the question of class and language.
 Having admitted in the beginning that he was "not a linguistic expert and, of course, cannot fully satisfy the request of the comrades," Stalin continued: "As to Marxism in linguistics, as in other social sciences, this is directly in my field."
 From the linguistic point of view, the paper consisted of trivial but surprisingly competent statements; from the point of view of orthodox Marxism, it certainly would have been considered heretical, had the author been anybody else.
 Stalin denied not only that language was a class phenomenon but also that it had a place in the superstructure, which none of Marr's harshest critics dared to do.
-The stress on the class issue, once a very powerful ideological resourse, proved to be a misfortune for Marrism.
+The stress on the class issue, once a very powerful ideological resource, proved to be a misfortune for Marrism.
 By the 1940s internationalist class rhetoric had lost its central role in Soviet ideology to nationalist themes, although it received lip service.
-In the end, Stalin approved Pravda's (in fact, his own) decision to open the dispute, and accused Marr's school of suppressing critics and a free discussion, which could have revealed the mistakes and the non-Marxist nature of the theory.
-"It is generally recognized," Stalin asserted, "that no science can develop and flourish without a battle of opinions, without freedom of criticism....
-Elimination of the Arakcheev [police] regime in linguistics, rejection of N. Ia.
-Marr's errors, and the introduction of Marxism into linguistics-that, in my opinion, is the way in which Soviet linguistics could be put on a sound basis."76
+In the end, Stalin approved Prayda's (in fact, his own) decision to open the dispute, and accused Marr's school of suppressing critics and a free discussion, which could have revealed the mistakes and the non-Marxist nature of the theory.
+"Elimination of the Arakcheev [police] regime in linguistics, rejection of N.Ia.
+Marr's errors, and the introduction of Marxism into linguistics that, in my opinion, is the way in which Soviet linguistics could be put on a sound basis "81

-The "Free Discussion in Pravda" lasted another few weeks, but the discourse changed from diskussiia to obsuzhdenie (commentary, praise, and further applications), kritika, and samokritika.
+The "Free Discussion in Vravda" lasted another few weeks, but the discourse changed from diskussiia to obsuzhdenie (commentary, praise, and further applications), kritika, and samokritika.
 Then came the time for more practical meetings in ministries and institutes, and for administrative changes.
 Meshchaninov, Filin, and Serdiuchenko lost their administrative jobs and became ordinary scholars.
-Their institutes were merged into the Institute for the Study of Language, with Vinogradov as its director and the new leader of the field.77 "Stalin's doctrine on language" was the hottest ideological topic until 1952, when the "Corypheus of science" wrote another theoretical piece on political economy.
+Their institutes were merged into the Institute for the Study of Language, with Vinogradov as its director and the new leader of the field.
+82 "Stalin's doctrine on language" was the hottest ideological topic until 1952, when the "Corypheus of science" wrote another theoretical piece on political economy.
 Dozen of volumes and hundreds of articles commented on Stalin's paper and were "introducing Marxism into linguistics."
-The result of this party involvement in science and of the suppression of a scientific theory by Stalin's heavy hand was, in the case of linguistics, the rehabilitation of the classical and international, comparative Indo-European approach.
-One
+The result of this party involvement in science and of the suppression of a scientific theory by Stalin's heavy hand was, in the case of linguistics. the rehabilitation of the classical and international, comparative Indo-European approach.
+One older academic even spoke of Stalin's piece as of a "sobering voice of reason."
+Structuralism would have to wait a few more years, until Khrushchev's liberalization.